How to Make a YouTube Video (Beginner’s Guide)

 What should I make a YouTube video about?

-There are tons of ways to find YouTube video ideas that your audience is searching for.
-Three of my favorites are YouTube searches, comments sections, and communities.
+There are many ways to find YouTube video ideas your audience is searching for.
+Three of my favorites are YouTube searches, comment sections, and communities.

-Over half of the most common types of videos that marketers are investing in are a type of instructional video.
+People create all kinds of videos on YouTube.
+Over half of the most common videos marketers invest in are instructional videos.
 That gives you a lot of good videos to start with.

-What do you YouTubers use to edit their videos?
+What do YouTubers use to edit their videos?

-YouTubers use all sorts of different programs to edit their videos, but at TechSmith, we think Camtasia is the perfect video editing software for beginners.
+YouTubers use different programs to edit their videos, but at TechSmith, Camtasia is the perfect video editing software for beginners.
+To learn more about Camtasia and its simple video editing functionality, check out this quick video from Tim Schmoyer of Video Creators.

 How to make a YouTube video without a camera?